AudaciousBovine/LilithsEngine/README.md

 - Facilitates Localization changes
 - Communicates neccesary info to LilithsSoul (Client) to make sure UI is in sync
 - Registers all installed Modules

+## LilithsMind
+- Shared Library
+- Holds shared methods and libraries that both client and server reference

 ## LilithsSoul
 - Client Side Core